publicissapient-france/code-elevator/README.md

     $ mvn verify
     $ bees app:deploy --appid seblm/code-elevator --endPoint eu [--message "informational message"] [-P ADMIN_PASSWORD=secret] --type tomcat7 elevator-server/target/elevator-server-1.1-SNAPSHOT.war

+## Running with Docker

+There are multiple ways of making this kind of project running with Docker, but here's the one we chose: a first container will actually deal with the Maven build, and put the result of it (the generated WAR) in a volume.
+That volume will then be used by a Jetty container allowing to run the application.

+The only addition in this project is the Dockerfile describing what the maven container is supposed to do.
+Please notice that with this configuration, it's not even mandatory for you to have Maven installed anywhere.
+You can trigger the build directly with Docker which will take care of retrieving the correct version of Maven and JDK.

+The commands to run are:

+- Build the Docker image for the Maven build: `docker build -t code_elevator .`
+- Run a container based on the previously created image: `docker run --name code_elevator_container code_elevator`

+At this point, the Maven build of code-elevator will be managed, and the result of the build will be available in a volume managed by the container.
+The only remaining thing is to execute a Jetty container allowing to run our application:

+- `docker run -d -p 8080:8080 --volumes-from code_elevator_container jetty:9.2.9-jre8`

+That's all!
+The server is now up and running in a Docker container!

 ## Export / Import users

 When you redeploy the application, all users are lost in the operation.
 You can then save all users and re-import after redeployment.